dmytri/textnet/VIBE.md

 ## Examples

-### Step stub
+## Step stub

-Iplment step stubs like this when asked:
+For unimplement pytest steps, implement step stubs like this when asked:

 ```python
 @when("TNBP Saleor Dashboad service definition is present")